The Interconnected Legacy of Goethe in Nature, Science and Humanity

 Goethe’s Relevance Today

-Goethe’s ideas about interconnectedness and balance are especially important in today’s world.
-Environmental challenges like climate change and biodiversity loss demand a holistic approach that respects the relationships between humans and nature.
+Goethe’s ideas about interconnectedness and balance are more than ever, important in today’s world.
+Wars, disconnectedness and environmental challenges like climate change and biodiversity loss demand a holistic approach that respects the relationships between humans and nature - to see us all as sentient parts of a sentient world.

 His philosophy encourages: